search-icon

 Prerequisites:

-• This is one of the first steps when setting up DEAR.
+• This is one of the first steps when setting up Cin7 Core.
 See the Getting Started Guide for detailed setup instructions.

 Table of Contents